-- AIP levels and the appropriateness of measures are reviewed annually to ensure they continue to support the Group's strategy - AIP outcomes are paid in cash in one tranche (less the deferred share award) - One third of any annual AIP award is to be deferred into shares for a period of three years although the Remuneration Committee reserves discretion to alter the current practice of deferral (whether by altering the portion deferred, the period of deferral or whether amounts are deferred into cash or shares).
-Such alterations may be required to ensure compliance with regulatory guidelines for pay within the insurance sector, but will not otherwise reduce the current portion deferred or the period of deferral - Deferral of AIP outcomes into shares is currently made under the Phoenix Group Holdings' Deferred Bonus Share Scheme ('DBSS') and DBSS awards are made following the announcement of annual results in accordance with the DBSS rules - Awards under DBSS will be in the standard form of awards to receive shares for nil-cost (with the shares either being delivered automatically at vesting or being delivered at a time following vesting at the individual's choice) - During the period until vesting of DBSS awards, the number of shares within such awards are cumulatively increased by the value of dividends notionally payable in respect of the vesting shares - Malus/clawback provisions apply to the AIP and to amounts deferred and may be operated in a broad range of circumstances, including those prescribed by the FCA's Remuneration Code
+Element and purpose Policy and operation Maximum Performance measures Annual Incentive Plan ('AIP') To motivate employees and incentivise AIP levels and the appropriateness of measures are reviewed annually to ensure they continue to support the Group's strategy The maximum annual incentive level for an Executive Director is 150% of base salary per annum The performance measures applied to AIP will be set by the Remuneration Committee and may be financial or non-financial and corporate, divisional or individual and in such proportions as it considers appropriate delivery of annual performance targets AIP outcomes are paid in cash in one tranche (less the deferred share award) One third of any annual AIP award is to be deferred into shares for a period of three years although the Remuneration Committee reserves discretion to alter the current practice of deferral (whether by altering the portion deferred, the period of In respect of the financial performance years although the Remuneration Committee reserves discretion to alter the current practice of deferral (whether by measures, attaining the threshold performance level produces a £nil annual incentive payment and for non-financial performance measures the threshold level of performance produces an annual incentive outcome that is 10% of the weighting given to these measures into cash or shares).
+Such alterations may be required to ensure compliance with regulatory guidelines for pay within the insurance sector, but will not otherwise reduce the current portion deferred or the period of deferral On-target performance on all measures produces an outcome of 50% of maximum annual incentive opportunity.
+However, the Remuneration Committee reserves the right to adjust the threshold and target levels for future financial years in light of competitive practice Deferral of AIP outcomes into shares is currently made under the Phoenix Group Holdings' Deferred Bonus Share Scheme The AIP operates subject to three levels of moderation: ('DBSS') and DBSS awards are made following the announcement of annual results in accordance with the DBSS rules The Remuneration Committee sets targets for relevant AIP metrics.
+Recognising that the business of the Awards under DBSS will be in the standard form of awards to receive shares for nil-cos Company is to engage in corporate activity, the Remuneration Committee may adjust targets during the year to ensure they operate as originally intended if there is activity not contemplated by the business plan (which may or may not include reflecting the consequences of such activity depending on the circumstances)

+(with the shares either being delivered automatically at vesting or being delivered at a time following vesting at the individual's choice)

+- During the period until vesting of DBSS awards, the number of shares within such awards are cumulatively increased by the value of dividends notionally payable in respect of the vesting shares - Malus/clawback provisions apply to the AIP and to amounts deferred and may be operated in a broad range of circumstances, including those prescribed by the FCA's Remuneration Code